This Substack is about digital minds: AI systems that merit moral consideration for their own sake.

 The writers behind this newsletter.

-I'm a philosopher and senior research fellow at Oxford University.
+I'm a philosopher and researcher at NYU / Oxford University.

 You can find recent issues that have been published by Meditations on Digital Minds on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.